gabsgc/gabsgc/README.md

 # Hi there! 👋☺️

-My name is Gabriela Garcia and I'm from Brazil 🇧🇷.
-I'm a Software Engineer from [Universidade de Vassouras](https://www.universidadedevassouras.edu.br/).
-I'm passionate about learn, teach and help, so I volunteered as an IT Teacher at the [Projeto Social "Eu, cidadão digital"](https://youtu.be/cHZM8axJFjU), an initiative led by the Software Engineering course at Vassouras University.
-Furthermore, I explored my skills as a Front-End Developer at Invenção Z and had the honor of being appointed as an Ambassador for Inova-san in 2020.

-Recently, I worked as a Junior Full-Stack Software Developer at a foodtech, where I applied my technical knowledge to contribute to innovative solutions. 🍔💡
+👩‍💻 About Me

+My name is Gabriela Garcia, I’m a Software Engineer from Universidade de Vassouras, currently pursuing a postgraduate degree in Distributed Software Architecture at PUC Minas.

+I’m passionate about technology, continuous learning, and sharing knowledge.
+I have experience as a Full-Stack Developer and as a volunteer in social projects focused on digital inclusion and entrepreneurial education, where I contributed by teaching and mentoring.

-My commitment to applying my talents and skills to generate innovative solutions propels my journey forward.
-I am eager to learn, grow, and collaborate with the tech and innovation community each day. 👩‍💻🤝
+My professional journey has been driven by the commitment to applying my skills to build innovative and impactful solutions, while collaborating and growing within the tech community.

-In my free time I like reading books 📖, watching movies and series📺 and writing stories📝.
+🌱 Interests

+- Software Architecture & Distributed Systems

+- Web Development (Front-End & Full-Stack)

+- Teaching, mentoring, and open-source contributions

+- Reading 📖, movies/series 📺, writing stories 📝

+- Playing keyboard 🎹

 <!--
 # About me